Jump: Search for:

 Barring the Microsoft Access development team addressing this, wouldn't it be ideal to simply disable to close button?
 Fortunately, you can.

-It turns out that this code does not work with the original version of Access 2007 on Windows XP.
-Running the same code in an earlier version of Access on the same Windows XP machine works fine.
+It turns out that this code does not work with the original version of MS Access 2007 on Windows XP.
+Running the same code in an earlier version of Microsoft Access on the same Windows XP machine works fine.
 And running the code in Access 2007 with Windows Vista or Windows 7 also works fine.
-With he SP2 version of Access 2007, this now works.
+With the SP2 version of Access 2007, this now works.

 This example comes from Total Visual SourceBook, our royalty-free code library.
 The code is from module modAccessWindow in the Access, Environment category.
 The module also includes code to manage the control box, and the transparency and opacity of form windows.